marosset/aks-windows-gpu-acceleration/directx_sample_in_container.md

-# Run DirectX Sample on Windows Server Core
+# Run containerized DirectX sample on Windows Server Core

 This is documents on how to run the [Windows GPU DirectX Sample](https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/main/windows-container-samples/directx) within a container on Windows Server Core VM.
 The following command have been tested on the VM SKU `Standard_NC4as_T4_v3`.